February 16, 2020

 For up to 3 times the range of your GMRS handheld two way radios, the MXT115 boasts 15 watts of power that you can easily mount in most vehicles.
 The newest additional to the MicroMobile line is the MXT275.
 This radio also harnesses a full 15 watts of GMRS power but comes with a fully-integrated handheld mic.
 Plus NOAA Weather Alert radio.

 For the most power and extreme range, then turn to the MXT400 -- Midland’s MOST powerful GMRS radio.
 Max out your GMRS capabilities with this mighty 40 watt radio with a 65-mile line of sight range!

 No matter the power you choose, all of our MicroMobiles are compatible with Midland FRS/ GMRS radios and all other GMRS radios.
 This compatibility makes the MicroMobile the perfect base station for camping, hiking, snowmobiling, ATVing, and overlanding.
 Stay in touch with your group even when you can’t rely on cell service.

 MXT275 MicroMobile mounted in Subaru Outback / Image from Ranz Navarro

 Besides being able to easily communicate, the next best thing about CB radios and the new MicroMobile is the fun CB jargon and creative handles.

 Originally, CB radios required a users to pay a $20 license fee.
 To avoid paying the fee and remain anonymous, users created handles or nicknames.
 It is said that Betty Ford often chatted on CB radios during her time in the White House, and her handle was none other than First Mama.

-To help keep channels open, users have developed their own CB radio lingo to help keep messages brief and avoid confusion of similar sounding words or phrases.
+To help keep channels open, users have developed their own two way radio lingo to help keep messages brief and avoid confusion of similar sounding words or phrases.

 Do not transmit sensitive or confidential information.
 Although there are privacy measures that can be used, it should be assumed that others can hear your conversation.